Discover ADHD Assessment & Multisensory Learning Support in Hurlstone Park.

 Online Tutoring.

-At Neurosensory, we can provide recognised screening assessments and letters of recommendation to identify people who may have ADHD.
-After our initial assessment, we can also refer them to appropriate health providers for diagnosis and any follow-up clinical treatment.
+Neurosensory provides recognised screening assessments and can supply letters of recommendation to identify individuals who may be dealing with ADHD.
+After conducting our initial assessment, we can guide them towards appropriate healthcare providers for an official diagnosis and any necessary clinical treatment.

 If you have concerns about your behaviour or that of a loved one, it is advisable to consult your GP initially.
 They can refer you or your child to a paediatrician, psychologist, or psychiatrist for an ADHD diagnosis.
 Additionally, you have the option to schedule a child or adult ADHD assessment with us at Neurosensory, and we can assist you in obtaining a diagnosis through appropriate referrals.